Boston Cream Donuts

 How To Fill And Glaze The Donuts

-Place the filling in a piping bag fitted with a round tip.
-Use a knife to cut a hole in each donut.
+Place the filling into a piping bag fitted with a round tip.
+Use a knife to carefully cut a hole in each donut.
 You should cut the hole in the side of the donut – not on the top or the bottom.
 The hole should go about 3/4 of the way into the donut.

 Pipe the filling into each donut and then set them aside.

-Make-Ahead Tip: You can make the cream filling a day ahead and keep it in the refrigerator.
-You can also make and fry the donuts a day in advance and fill and glaze them the next day.
+You can make the cream filling a day ahead and keep it in the refrigerator.
+You can also make and fry the donuts a day in advance and then fill and glaze them the next day.
 Keep the plain donuts in an airtight container in the refrigerator until you are ready to fill them.

 Are you ready to surprise everyone with homemade Boston cream donuts!?
 You are going to get rave reviews when you make this recipe, I can promise you!
 I hope you give these a try soon – enjoy!